As humans, we do face challenges and problems at every step of our life and, we also find ways to tackle the troubles.

 Redirection has a built-in option that tracks 404 errors occurring on your website.
 A powerful regex is used in the Redirection plugin that matches URL patterns and redirects them to the appropriate page.

-3. SEO Redirection Plugin
+3. SEO Redirection Plugins

 4. All 404 Redirect to Homepage Plugin